MicrosoftDocs/power-automate-docs/articles/process-advisor-share.md

   - enduser
 ---

-# Share processes in process advisor
+# Share task mining processes in process advisor

 When you create a process in process advisor, only you can see it.
 But getting input from others is a key to understanding different ways to accomplish the process you've created.
 Share your processes with others in your organization so they can also manage or contribute to them.